SySS-Research/Lauschgeraet/README.md

 Installation
 ============

-The recommended distribution is always Kali Linux (even on ARM).
+The recommended distribution is either Debian Stretch or newer or Kali Linux (even on ARM).
 A minimal network install with just an SSH server and standard Linux tools will do.

 Variant 1 (namespaces)
 ----------------------